Last Updated on December 21, 2021

-If you suffer from high cholesterol or heart disease, it’s an essential part of their diet.
-Oat bran is not only full of fiber and vitamins but has been shown to help control blood sugar levels as well as lower LDL (bad) cholesterol.
+If you suffer from high cholesterol or heart disease, oat bran is an essential part of your diet.
+It can help control blood sugar levels and lower LDL (bad) cholesterol.
 It also helps regulate bowel movements which can be helpful if you suffer from constipation or diarrhea.

 1. Oat bran is a source of soluble fiber

 Soluble fiber is the kind of dietary fiber that dissolves in water and becomes gel-like.
 It binds with fatty acids and absorbs bile from the liver, slowing down digestion and making you feel full for longer.

 Soluble fibers also help lower LDL (bad) cholesterol which can prevent heart disease and other medical conditions such as obesity and type 2 diabetes.